 Unfortunately, most of the available birdhouses in Australia don’t meet the optimal needs of the birds.
-Their structures and designs are brought over from Europe and they are not really suitable for the Austral wildlife.
+Their structures and designs are brought over from Europe and they are not really suitable for Australian wildlife.

-In nature, the factors of the hollow such as entry size, shape, wall thickness, how protected and how high it is from the ground determines who moves into it.
+In nature, the factors of the hollow such as entry size, shape, wall thickness, how protected, and how high it is from the ground determine who moves into it.

 Different species have different expectations in terms of the qualities of their home therefore, they don’t just select them randomly.